BindWill/scrapper/README.md

+Please don't use this for unethical reasons ser

 # Documentation Scraper Setup Guide
 What This Does
 This tool scrapes and saves documentation from websites into structured JSON files.